All Episodes

 He said, wouldn't you much rather have people like Barack and Michelle Obama go on the board of a charity in your community or your town than Ted Cruz?

-Wouldn't it make you feel better about your town and your community if the charity apparatus in your town was chaired by Barack and Michelle Obama and their civility and sophistication as opposed to Ted Cruz, which is how he chose to demonstrate that he thinks Cruz is a neophyte, anti-intellectual barbarian.
+Wouldn't it make you feel better about your town and your community if the charity apparatus in your town was chaired by Barack and Michelle Obama in their civility and sophistication, as opposed to Ted Cruz,

-And the Obamas are the epitome of sophistication and culture and civility.
+which is how he chose to demonstrate that he thinks Cruz is a neophyte, anti-intellectual barbarian, and the Obamas are the epitome of sophistication and culture and civility.

-And what a damn shame so many people don't see it that way.
+So many people don't see it that way.

-Special coverage of the New Hampshire primaries.
+Well, David Brooks was on PBS special coverage of the New Hampshire primaries.

 Judy Woodruff said, We heard Donald Trump say that he was going to be the greatest president that God has ever created.